 Two classes of molecule with therapeutic potential that are not currently addressed by antibody drugs are G-protein-coupled receptors and ion channels, largely because they display small components not accessible to traditional antibodies and their sequence is often conserved and thus less likely to be antigenic.

-These mice are a unique platform to discover antibodies that we anticipate will be able to modulate the activity of G-protein-coupled receptors, ion channels, active sites of enzymes and pathogen antigens.
+Kymab has, in this way, developed a unique platform to discover antibodies that we anticipate will be able to modulate the activity of G-protein-coupled receptors, ion channels, active sites of enzymes and pathogen antigens.

 Both infected cells and, in some instances, cancer cells, display degraded internal proteins on their cell surface in the context of Major Histocompatibility Complex (MHC) proteins.
 Proteins of this type are recognised as self or non-self by T-cell receptors on cytotoxic T-cells.
 Kymab's antibody discovery platforms have been used to isolate antibodies which recognise specific peptide-MHC complexes, providing access to a unique repertoire of new targets.